create-discord-bot/create-discord-bot.github.io/docs/intro.md

 If you haven't already **[created a discord bot application](https://discordjs.guide/preparations/setting-up-a-bot-application.html)**, follow the linked guide and get your Bot's Token and Client ID.
 :::

-Once you've done that open the newly created <code>.env</code> file, in it you should see the following:
+Once you've done that, open the newly created <code>.env</code> file; in it, you should see the following:

 ```text
 DISCORD_TOKEN="YOUR TOKEN HERE"